K-Miles/Health-Coach/README.md

 # HealthCoach AI

-## App
-An app that can guide you in your fitness journey with tools like workout plan generation, food macro tracking, and water logging.
+An app that helps beginners to guide them in starting their fitness journey, a huge part of wellness.
+Including tools like AI workout plan generation, food macro tracking, and water logging.

 ## Setting Up Frontend
 To setup the frontend server, go [here](/frontend/README.md)